How Do Roaches Enter a Home?

 How Long Does It Really Take for Roaches to Infest a House?

-With ideal conditions, warmth, food, & moisture.
-A noticeable infestation can form within 4 to 8 weeks from just a few roaches.
+With ideal conditions, warmth, food, & moisture, a noticeable infestation can form within 4 to 8 weeks from just a few roaches.
 If you see one or two, there’s a good chance more are hiding.
 And if the environment is welcoming, they’ll multiply quickly.